Sumanth: Education

 Sumanth studied at the Hyderabad Public School, graduating in 1991.
 For his undergraduate studies, he enrolled in an engineering course in Michigan.
 Realising after two years that it wasn't in his best interest, he transferred to Columbia College Chicago, from where he graduated with a B. A. in Film Studies in 1997.

+Career

+Sumanth made his debut as a lead actor in Ram Gopal Varma's Prema Katha in 1999.
+Although not commercially successful, the film was critically acclaimed and received five Nandi awards, including the Nandi Award for Best Feature Film.
+Even though it was just an average earner when released, his second film Yuvakudu (2000) directed by Karunakaran would go on to be widely considered an underrated film later on.
+Sumanth’s lean box office run continued with his next films Pelli Sambandham, Ramma Chilakamma, and Snehamante Idera, despite popular actors from his family Akkineni Nageswara Rao and Nagarjuna sharing screen in two of them.